Difficult Emotions are Allies in Disguise

 This started from a gathering of few recent entries in my personal journal and grew into a post about difficult emotions, where they might be coming from, what might be amplifying them, and why it's important to be gentle with yourself when they show up.

-What I'm about to share with you began with an experience I've just been through of being confronted with very difficult emotions and feelings I would much rather have avoided, but which in hindsight I feel relieved to have "met with" and made an effort to understand and reconcile with.
+What I'm about to share with you began with an experience of being confronted with some very difficult emotions and feelings I would much rather have avoided, but which in hindsight I feel relieved to have "met with" and made an effort to understand and reconcile with.

 So here goes.
 In the following sections, my journal entries are in italics.